rarebreed/rarebreed.github.io/_posts/2020-02-26-everything-learned-so-far.md

 This is the first time I had a chance to work with kubernetes.
 I could have used something like a vanilla GCE (Google Compute Engine) or the GAE (Google App Engine) for my needs.
-Currently, I've only got one service running, so it's not like I need a bunch of coordination for lots of little microservices.
+Currently, I've only got two services running, so it's not like I need a bunch of coordination for lots of little microservices.

 On the other hand, as khadga grows, and/or needs to scale out, I've got a path forward for this.